edu27/omnipay-redsys-eseperio/README.md

 - Transaction compatibility with payment method is checked to ensure validity of request
 - JSON dictionary with all error codes
 - Better docs and how it works explanations
+- Dictionary with all languages supported by Redsys

 Installation
 ------------